Frequently Asked Questions

 Fast Charging (also known as Quick Charging or DC Fast Charging) is the fastest level of charging for EVs equipped with the quick charge port.
 This Level 3 charger uses direct current (DC) instead of alternating current (AC).1,4 Please note, quick charge capability is only available on vehicles manufactured with the quick charge option, which includes the quick charge port.
 If your vehicle does not have such a port, quick charging cannot be used.

-- When is the best time to charge my EV?
+When is the best time to charge my electric vehicle?

 The best time to charge your EV is when it’s convenient for you, but charging during non-peak hours (late at night, for example) can mean lower charging rates.